 5.1.
-Catholics in the military will have access to a weekly scheduled celebration of the Sacrament of Reconciliation.
+Catholics in the military will have access to a weekly scheduled celebration of the sacrament of penance.
 The scheduled times must be separated from Mass by at least 15 minutes.

 6. Availability of the Priest for Spiritual Care and Formation of Christian Community